9HeB/DataBaseTesting/README.md

 ## 🧼 Clean and Organized Code

--Each operation is split into its own method (Insert, Update, Read).
+- Each operation is split into its own method (Insert, Update, Read).

--Runs automatically using @BeforeTest and @Test.
+- Runs automatically using @BeforeTest and @Test.

--Ready for scaling into a real-world QA automation framework.
+- Ready for scaling into a real-world QA automation framework.

 ---

 ## 🧠 Final Thoughts
--This is a great starting point for anyone looking to:
+- This is a great starting point for anyone looking to:

--Learn Java database integration
+- Learn Java database integration

--Practice test automation
+- Practice test automation

--Automate web form submissions
+- Automate web form submissions